Domingo Germán helps Yankees beat Blue Jays 4-0

 Germán (11-2) threw just 78 pitches, 54 for strikes, and retired 15 in a row following Eric Sogard’s leadoff hit.
 The team leader in wins, he limited Toronto to three singles and did not walk a batter.

 Pitching on eight days’ rest, the slender right-hander featured a biting curveball that led to six of his seven strikeouts, all swinging.
+He threw 33 curves in all, generating 13 swings and misses.

+“He went back to the Dominican.
+He threw a side when he was back there,” Yankees manager Aaron Boone said.
+“He’s got a really good look in his eye about what he expects to do out there.
+He’s pitching with a lot of confidence, and a great way to kick off this half for us.”

 Playing in front of the largest crowd at Yankee Stadium this season, both starters traded zeroes until the bottom of the fifth, when Brett Gardner tripled against Aaron Sanchez (3-13) to lead off the inning.
 All-Star DJ LeMahieu’s groundout scored the speedy veteran to break the tie.